 The best guide I was able to find was by the Historic Florida Keys Foundation.
 They print a map of the cemetery as well as offering guided tours twice weekly.
 They take donations to support their cause – there’s a box near the maps on the porch of the cemetery office, or you can mail them a check or money order.
 You can find more information at their website. http://historicfloridakeys.org/historicfloridakeys/Key_West_Cemetery.html

 The Key West Cemetery is very much like the rest of Key West.
 It’s part history, part funny and just a little bit weird.

 There are monuments to those who were lost while serving our country, such as the USS Maine Monument.
 The USS Maine sank in Havana Harbor in 1898.

-The Otto family plot isn’t popular because of the family but because they are buried along with their four Yorkshire Terriers and a pet Key Deer.
+The Otto family plot isn’t popular because of the family but because they’re buried along with their four Yorkshire Terriers and a pet Key Deer.
 I find it touching that they chose this quote to remember one of their dogs:

 “His beautiful little spirit was a challenge to love”

-There’s no shortage of witty epitaphs around Key West Cemetery.
-The most popular one gets right to the point.
+There are no shortage of witty epitaphs around Key West Cemetery.
+The most popular one gets right to the point:

 Don’t be surprised if you spot some of the local resident Key West roosters and iguanas wandering among the graves.